adidas/api-guidelines/execution/choosing-fields-and-embedded-resoruces.md

 ## Resource Variants
 The facility of `fields` and `embedded` parameters doesn't impose any restriction of creating new resource variants.

-To save client multiple round trip, it is perfectly OK to create a new resource just as a compound resource to only provide selected fields or blend-embed some existing resources together.
+It is OK to create a new resource just as a compound resource only to provide selected fields or blend-embed some existing resources together.